openfaas/faas-netes/chart/pro-builder/README.md

 - A container image registry that is accessible from your cluster

-  You can generate a valid container registry login file by running `faas-cli registry-login`, or by disabling the keychain in Docker, running `docker login` and then using your own `$HOME/.docker/config.json` file.
+  You can generate a valid container registry login file by:

+  * Running `faas-cli registry-login` (preferred)
+  * Or, disable the keychain in Docker, then run `docker login`, and supply the `$HOME/.docker/config.json` file.

 - OpenFaaS pre-installed